MohaMehrzad/vcoin-0.1.0/tests/Token.md

     accounts: &[AccountInfo],
 ) -> ProgramResult {
     // Account validation...

+    // Check if soft cap was reached - refunds only available if soft cap was NOT reached if presale_state.soft_cap_reached {
+        msg!("Refunds are not available because soft cap was reached");
+        return Err(VCoinError::DevFundsNotRefundable.into());
+    }

     // Find the buyer's contribution
     let (contribution_index, contribution) = match presale_state.find_contribution_by_stablecoin(buyer_info.key, stablecoin_mint_info.key) {